Russia strikes critical port facilities in Odesa after Kremlin halts grain deal

 “In doing that, he is robbing the world of any hope of Ukrainian grain.
 Every one of his bombs also hits the world’s poorest,” she said.

-Baerbock pledged support for Ukraine in “turning over every stone to find alternative transport routes,” perhaps by inland waterways, rail and road.

-Gov. Oleh Kiper said the attack included Oniks and Kh-22 missiles to hit grain and oil terminals.
+Gov. Oleh Kiper said Oniks and Kh-22 missiles were used to hit grain and oil terminals.
 Debris from those that were shot down struck apartment buildings, seaside resorts and warehouses, sparking fires and injuring several people.

-The Ukrainian president’s chief of staff, Andriy Yermak pleaded for more anti-aircraft systems.
+Video from warehouses elsewhere in Odesa showed firefighters extinguishing blazes, as thick, black smoke billowed from the explosion.

+Ukraine’s top security agency appeared to tacitly admit a role in the attack but stopped short of directly claiming responsibility, echoing a response after a strike on the bridge in October 2022 that took months to repair.

 Russian emergency officials in Crimea, meanwhile, said more than 2,200 people were evacuated from four villages because of a fire at a military facility.